varabyte/kobweb/README.md

 instead of its own default.
 You should, of course, delegate to `KobwebApp` (or `SilkApp` if using Silk), as the initialization logic from those methods should still be run.

-Here's an example application composable override that I use in my own project:
+Here's an example application composable override that I use in one of my own projects:

 ```kotlin
 @App